Your Access to the Exclusive

 • Can I see the paintings?

-One of the beauties of investing in art is that the underlying product is a real asset.
-Of course, we want to give you the opportunity to view the paintings that are part of your investment.
-For that reason, we organize events and exhibitions where we display the paintings.
+One of the unique advantages of investing in art is that the underlying asset is a real, tangible piece of work.
+We want to ensure you have the opportunity to experience the paintings that are part of your investment.
+To facilitate this, we host exclusive events and exhibitions where the artworks are displayed.
+If you are unable to attend these events, we are happy to arrange a private tour of the storage facility, where you can view the paintings firsthand.

 • How can I make money?

-If the net sales price of a painting is higher than the sum of its purchase price and ongoing costs, you make a profit.
-Upon the sale of each painting in a portfolio, net sales proceeds after fees are distributed to investors.
+If the net sales price of a painting exceeds the total of its purchase price and ongoing costs, you earn a profit.
+After each painting in a portfolio is sold, the net proceeds after fees are distributed to investors.

 • How can I invest?